wp-plugins/wp-scheduled-styles/readme.txt

 This plugin allows a wordpress administrator to schedule an additional css file to display on the website for holidays or special events for all visitors.

 The css file will be added to the live site.
 Great for setting a Christmas theme!

+If you just want to have a theme loaded instead of just a css file, check out the wp-scheduled-themes plugin.

 == Installation ==